Getting Started with the PHP Chainguard Image

 Tutorial on how to get started with the PHP Chainguard Image

-The PHP images maintained by Chainguard are a mix of development and production distroless images that are suitable for building and running PHP workloads.
+The PHP images maintained by Chainguard include both development and production container images, suitable for building and running PHP workloads.
+The latest-fpm variant serves PHP applications over FastCGI, while the latest variant runs PHP applications from the command line.

 Chainguard Images Chainguard Images are a mix of distroless and development images based on Wolfi.
 Nightly builds make sure images are up-to-date with the latest package versions and patches from upstream Wolfi.

-We’ll start by creating a basic command-line PHP application to serve as a demo.
-This app will generate random names based on a list of nouns and adjectives.
-To exemplify usage with Composer, the app will have a single dependency on minicli, a minimalist CLI framework for PHP.
+We’ll start by getting the demo application ready.
+This CLI app generates random names based on a list of nouns and adjectives.
+To exemplify usage with Composer, the app has a single dependency on minicli, a minimalist CLI framework for PHP.

-If you don’t have a local PHP development environment, you can use the php:latest-dev image variant with a volume in order to install application dependencies with Composer:
+You can use the php:latest-dev image variant with a volume in order to install application dependencies with Composer.
+We’ll use the root user to be able to write to the volume mounted in the container:

 cgr.dev/chainguard/php:latest-dev \